 Northern Vancouver Island is home to several species of marine mammal, including orcas (killer whales), humpback and minke whales, harbour porpoises, Pacific white-sided dolphins, harbour seals, California sea lions and sea otters.
 In addition, there are black bears, bald eagles, many species of salmon and an incredible diversity of intertidal life to be seen.
 Nearby, in Johnstone Strait is the Robson Bight (Michael Bigg) Ecological Reserve, a sanctuary for killer whales.
 Robson Bight is a unique area where the whales often come to rub their bodies along the underwater beaches; the sanctuary functions to protect these key orca habitats.

 The Broughton Archipelago has a rich cultural heritage.
-The sheltered waters and abundant ocean life of these islands were utilized by First Nation peoples for generations.
+The sheltered waters and abundant ocean life of these islands were harmoniously utilized by First Nation peoples for generations.
 For the trained eye, there is still plenty of evidence of the historical and recent presence in these islands.

 ‘Midden beaches’ display evidence of indigenous occupation in the form of accumulated shells, bones, utensils and artifacts.
 ‘Culturally modified trees’ bear marks that indicate modification by indigenous people as part of their cultural traditions, as with the stripping of red cedar trees for use – for example – in clothing and basketry.
 ‘Clam gardens’ consist of made-made structures that create terraces in intertidal zones that increase productivity in shellfish harvesting.
-Finally, petroglyphs provide evidence of early civilization in the form of artistic images painted on rock surfaces using a mixture of ochre (stone powder), salmon roe and saliva.
+Finally, pictographs provide evidence of early civilization in the form of artistic images painted on rock surfaces using a mixture of ochre (stone powder), salmon roe and saliva.
 While all of these elements are indicative of the indigenous peoples use of the ecosystem, they also remind us of the lively and rich cultural presence on the coast today.
 In order to understand the significance of these artifacts and preserve them for future generations, it is highly recommended that a trained guide with knowledge of the area accompany visitors.

 DO PEOPLE LIVE IN THE BROUGHTONS?